-FAMU previously completed the "FAMU Water & Sewer Utility Analysis ("Water & Sewer Analysis")" in conjunction with the City of Tallahassee.
-The University will continue to coordinate with the City of Tallahassee to evaluate the findings in conjunction with the Master Plan Update including, but not limited to identify water consumption, delivery of adequate water supply and pressure in the future, identify deficiencies and corrective actions by the appropriate agency.
+FAMU previously completed the "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018 in conjunction with the City of Tallahassee.
+The University will continue to coordinate with the City of Tallahassee to evaluate the findings in conjunction with the Master Plan Update including, but not limited to, identifying water consumption, delivery of adequate water supply and pressure in the future, identifying deficiencies and corrective actions by the appropriate agency.